Bank Secrecy Act

-The NACHA operating rules define new parties as part of an IAT entry:
+The NACHA operating rules define parties as part of an IAT entry:

 - Foreign Correspondent Bank: A participating depository financial institution (DFI) that holds deposits owned by other financial institutions and provides payment and other services to those financial institutions.

-- Foreign Gateway Operator (FGO): A Gateway Operator that acts as an entry point to or exit point from a foreign country.
+- Foreign Gateway: A Gateway that acts as an entry point to or exit point from a foreign country.